 \sectionmark{Solving Support Vector Machines in $p$-norm RKBS for $1<p<\infty$}

 The Riesz representation theorem~\cite{Riesz1907,Riesz1909} provides the finite dimensional representations of the support vector machine solutions in RKHSs for their numerical implementations.
-In this section, we will shows that the infinite dimensional support vector machines in the $p$-norm RKBSs can be equivalently transferred into the finite dimensional convex optimization problems by Theorem~\ref{t:RKBS-opt-rep} (representer theorem for learning methods in RKBSs).
-This ensures that we can employ the finite suitable parameters to reconstruct the support vector machine solutions in the $p$-norm RKBSs.
+In this section, we shall show that the infinite dimensional support vector machines in the $p$-norm RKBSs can be equivalently transferred into the finite dimensional convex optimization problems by Theorem~\ref{t:RKBS-opt-rep} (representer theorem for learning methods in RKBSs).
+This ensures that we employ the finite suitable parameters to reconstruct the support vector machine solutions in the $p$-norm RKBSs.